Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: Task and Dataset

 \textit{Task--1: Quality Description}.
 A distorted image and its reference image are shown to annotators. \cref{fig:dataset}a shows our questionnaire with three parts: texture, distortion, and overall quality.
 For the texture part, annotators are asked to select the one that best matches the image from a list containing 11 typical texture types, including object edges, bricks, fabrics, plants or foliage, architectures, artificial strips, hairs or furs, faces, sky or clouds, stones or ground, and water surface.
 These 11 types are selected based on the existing IQA~\cite{gu2020pipal} and texture recognition~\cite{minc} research.
 Additionally, annotators are asked to indicate whether the texture is ``clearly identifiable'', ``barely identifiable'', or ``completely damaged''.
-Regarding the distortion part, we ask annotators to summarize from the following five aspects: ``brightness'', ``color'', ``noise'', ``artifacts'', and ``blurriness''.
+Regarding the distortion part, we ask annotators to summarize with the following five aspects: ``brightness'', ``color'', ``noise'', ``artifacts'', and ``blurriness''.
 For each distortion, we use three levels for evaluation: ``undistorted'', ``mild'', and ``severe''.
 This can express most distortions that appear in images.
 Finally, annotators need to comment on the overall quality of the image into three levels: ``nearly undistorted'', ``mild distortion'', and ``severe distortion''.

 \textit{Task--2: Quality Comparison}.
 BAPPS dataset already includes binary comparison labels (\textit{i.e.}, Image A or Image B is better) for all image pairs.
 To convert these comparison labels into textural responses, we first build a response pool using GPT-4, including 20 generated sentences for ``Image A is better'' and another 20 for ``Image B is better''.
 Then, for each comparison label, we randomly sample one response from the pool, as depicted in \cref{fig:dataset}b.
+However, the diversity of language output poses a challenge to evaluation.
+For the convenience of evaluation, inspired by LLaVA-1.5~\cite{llava1.5}, we randomly sample half of the questions and add the following short answer prompt: ``Answer the question using a single word or phrase''.
+Correspondingly, the response will be a single phrase like ``Image A'' or ``Image B'' indicating the less distorted image.

 \textit{Task--3: Comparison Reasoning}.
 As shown in \cref{fig:dataset}c, annotators are given two distorted images and the reference image.
 The annotation pipeline is similar to Task--1.
 Annotators compare two distorted images from the five kinds of distortions and the overall distortion using five options: ``superior'' ($>>$), ``slightly superior'' ($>$), ``roughly equal'' ($\approx$), ``slightly inferior'' ($<$), and `inferior'' ($<<$).